mrkaleArduinoLib/gbj_memory/README.md

 None

 #### Returns
-EEPROM memory page length in bytes.
+Memory page length in bytes.

 #### See also
 [getPages()](#getPages)